skygate/skylabs-redux/docs/tutorial.md

 }
 ```

-Next edit comment.
-For successfully edit comment we need exactly know which comment and what is new content of the comment.
+Next editing comment.
+In order to successfully edit a comment we need to know exactly which comment we want to edit. we also have to know the new content of the comment.
 So an action object should look like this:

 ```javascript
 {